ManuelBlasco/manuelblasco.github.io/_pages/about.md

   </summary>
   <div style="margin-top: 10px; margin-left: 20px; font-style: italic;">
     <p>
-     I use a unique NYT dataset in which each article appears simultaneously in two attention rankings—Most Viewed and Most Shared—to study how private and public use of news diverge for identical content.
+I exploit a unique dataset in which each article appears simultaneously in two attention rankings—Most Viewed and Most Shared—to study how private and public use of news diverge for identical content.
 I combine these empirical patterns with a simple model of informational and signaling utility.
-Preliminary results show a consistent “scope wedge”: locally useful articles attract more private attention, while nationally framed and identity-related pieces are disproportionately shared.
-Moreover, contrary to common claims, shared articles are not simpler—they appear more sophisticated and moralizing, consistent with signaling rather than “dumbing down.”
+Preliminary results reveal a systematic “scope wedge”: locally useful articles attract more private attention, while nationally framed or identity-related pieces are disproportionately shared.
+Moreover, contrary to common claims, shared articles are not simpler—they are more sophisticated, consistent with signaling rather than “dumbing down.”
     </p>
   </div>
 </details>